-The Rodrigues Regional Assembly has approved the up-scaled role of the Mauritian Wildlife for the conservation of the two islets, in particular IIe aux Sables and discussions on future plans have been ongoing.
-Despite their native biodiversity, the islets have been severely modified by man, the vegetation communities have been replaced to a great extent by casuarina and coconut plantations, damaged by invasive alien plants and animals, coastal erosion, and by inadequately managed human visitation.
+Despite their native biodiversity, the islets have been severely modified by man, the vegetation communities have been replaced to a great extent by casuarina and coconut plantations, and have been damaged by invasive alien plants and animals, coastal erosion and by inadequately managed human visitation.

-The Mauritian Wildlife has initiated habitat restoration on the islets, controlled invasive plants, raised awareness, collected baseline data on bird populations and breeding habits.
-Additionally, on Ile aux Cocos, Mauritian Wildlife improved signage and guiding, redesigned trails, trained stakeholders in the biodiversity and management of the islet.
+The MWF has initiated habitat restoration on the islets, controlled invasive plants, raised awareness, collected baseline data on bird populations and breeding habits.
+Additionally, on Ile Cocos, MWF improved signage and guiding, redesigned trails, and trained stakeholders in the biodiversity and management of the islet.
 There has been some improvement in the management and conservation status of these islets, raising both its environmental quality and visitor appeal.
 However, there is great potential to improve their management further.

-Mauritian Wildlife will continue habitat restoration by planting on both islets and carry out regular seabird surveys to ensure that the populations are not affected by visits or other impacts.
-We will continue to work closely with all stakeholders to bring about further improvements for visitors.
+MWF continue habitat restoration by planting on both islets and carry out regular seabird surveys to ensure that the populations are not affected by visits or other impacts.
+We will continue to work closely with all stakeholders, especially the Forestry Service, Discovery Rodrigues and the tour operators to bring about further improvements for visitors.